jamesob/biketrip/_posts/2011-6-17-Day-31-The-sprinklers-at-Dodge-City.md

 A Hispanic family was playing quietly in the park, and they began leaving with casual slowness when we showed up.
-I thought about going up to them, telling them we weren't crazies, but I figured that would only make even more suspicious that we were crazies.
+I thought about going up to them, telling them we weren't crazies, but I figured that would only make them even more suspicious that we were crazies.
 They strolled up the hill with their kid in a wagon.

 Just as we had our bikes locked and packed away for the night and our sleeping